-Before closing the bonnet, be sure all the filler caps are closed properly.
+Before closing the bonnet, be sure that all the filler caps are closed securely.

-- 1. Place the support rod into the holder. - 2.
-Lower the bonnet to approximately 30 cm and allow it to drop into the catch. - 3.
-Check that the bonnet is engaged. - 4.
-If it is not engaged, open the bonnet and repeat Steps 2 and 3.
+- 1. Place the support rod into the holder. - Lower the bonnet to approximately 30 cm and allow it to drop into the catch. - 3.
+Check that the bonnet is engaged. - If it is not engaged, open the bonnet and repeat Steps 2 and 3.